Carrie Brown

 Sethe was born a slave and escaped to Ohio, but eighteen years later she is still not free.
 Sethe has too many memories of Sweet Home, the beautiful farm where so many hideous things happened.
 And Sethe’s new home is haunted by the ghost of her baby, who died nameless and whose tombstone is engraved with a single word: Beloved.
 Winner of the Pulitzer Prize.

-Pre-registration is required to receive the book prior to discussion.
+Pre-registration is required to receive the book prior to the discussion.
+Please use the contact information in the event details below to pre-register.

 Join us as we celebrate 50 years of bringing the humanities to your community!